 The following is a description of the valuation techniques and inputs used for each major class of assets measured at fair value by the Plan:

-Daktronics, Inc. common stock and money market mutual funds: The fair values are derived from the quoted market prices of the active market on which the individual securities are traded.
+Daktronics, Inc. common stock: The fair values are derived from the quoted market prices of the active market on which the individual securities are traded.